sigven/oncoEnrichR/README.md

  The contents of the final report attempts to shed light on the following questions:

   * Which diseases/tumor types are associated with genes in the target set?
-Are there druggable proteins in the target set?
+  * Which proteins in the target sets are druggable in diffferent cancer conditions (early and late clinical development phases)?
   * Which protein complexes are relevant for proteins in the target set?
   * Which subcellular compartments (nucleus, cytosol, plasma membrane etc) are dominant for proteins in the target set?
   * Which protein-protein interactions are known within the target set?
 Are there interactions between members of the target set and other cancer-relevant proteins (e.g. proto-oncogenes, tumor-suppressors or predicted cancer drivers)?
 Which proteins constitute hubs in the protein-protein interaction network?